Cybeni/og-docs/docs/api-docs/full-game-specific-guide/mines.md

     "gameId": "og-mines"
 }
 ```

-The response just gives back the profit/multiplier values.
-The Client already knows the position as it was part of the input payload
+- Same as with the `Bet` response, engine will respond with **current Profit** (if user cashes out) & **next profit** if user picks a new tile

-**Same as with the `Bet` response, engine will respond with current Profit (if user cashes out) & next profit if user picks a new tile**
+- No other information is needed other than the next possible actions, as the frontend already knows which tile the user picked and can expose a dimond there accordingly.

 **Response: (if tile picked is :bomb:)**